 We are investigating a lead on this where we might be able to get free solar installations per school and just add additional panels.

-When building the schools we plan to use local manpower as labor for carting goods, manual work and also employ skilled local people for carpentry, masonry etc.
+When building the schools, we plan to use local manpower as labour for carting goods, manual work and skilled local people for carpentry, masonry etc.

 POSSIBLE NEGATIVE IMPACT

-There is a high probability aid handouts can create substantially reliant communities who do not acquire the resolve to help themselves.
+There is a high probability aid handout can create substantially reliant communities who do not acquire the resolve to help themselves.